mssalvatore/recipes/recipes/garlic-rice.md

 2. Measure out the rice and pour it into a fine-mesh strainer.
 Rinse the rice until the water runs clear.
 Set aside.

+3. Measure out the water.
+Set aside

-3. In a medium pot heat enough olive oil to cover the bottom of the pot.
+4. In a medium pot heat enough olive oil to cover the bottom of the pot.
 Pour the pressed garlic in and stir with a spatula.
 Sprinkle some salt and keep the garlic moving with the spatula.

-4. Just as the garlic begins to brown, quickly mix in the rice to prevent the garlic from burning.
+5. Just as the garlic begins to brown, quickly mix in the rice to prevent the garlic from burning.

-5. Measure out the water and add it to the pot with the rice and garlic.
-Stir the ingredients together and simmer until all of the water is absorbed (15-20 minutes).
+6. Add the water and stir the ingredients together.

+7. Simmer uncovered until all of the water is absorbed (15-20 minutes).

-6. Mix in the salt and butter (optional) and fluff the rice with a fork.
-Adjust seasoning to taste.
+8. Mix in the salt (and optional butter) and fluff the rice with a fork.
+Adjust the seasoning to taste.